-For businesses to actually drive lead generation and understand the paths to conversion, it's become increasingly essential for the website to be easy to edit and connected to the rest of the business' marketing and sales activity.
+For businesses to actually drive lead generation and understand the paths to conversion, it's become increasingly essential for the website to be easy to edit and connect to the rest of the business's marketing and sales activity.

 But few platforms offer such sophistication.
 Subsequently, many businesses find themselves having to acquire different tools to manage separate aspects of their website... some may not even be able to readily edit their website without the help of a development agency!

 All of this results in unnecessary costs, and marketing executives and managers find themselves spending more time trying to manage the individual tools than actually understand website performance to improve it!

 However, unlike the aforementioned platforms, the HubSpot CMS is an all-in-one solution.
 The HubSpot CMS is an integrated platform, one which can be seamlessly combined with the rest of the HubSpot product offering to provide complete control and visibility over marketing and sales activities.

 In addition to this, the HubSpot CMS can also be purchased as a standalone product, providing both start-ups and small businesses with a powerful solution that can scale as and when the business needs it to.

 The fact is that your website is your most important asset.
 To attract website visitors and convert them into leads, it needs to be equipped with the right tools... and here's why...

 In the digital-first era, every business understands just how important it is to have a presence online; with 81% of shoppers conducting their research online before even considering making a purchase, you would be insane not to!